 Norman Knight Hyperbaric Medicine Center

-The Norman Knight Hyperbaric Medicine Center is equipped with three state-of-the-art hyperbaric chambers used to treat a variety of conditions medically shown to respond positively to hyperbaric oxygen exposure.
+The Norman Knight Hyperbaric Medicine Center is equipped with two state-of-the-art hyperbaric chambers used to treat a variety of conditions medically shown to respond positively to hyperbaric oxygen exposure.

 Established in 1995 through the generosity of Norman Knight, a retired Boston businessman and noted philanthropist, the Center was Massachusetts’ first hyperbaric treatment facility.
 Today, it is the longest running in the region and the only one of its kind available for emergencies 24 hours per day, 7 days per week.